ejimenez22/Enrique-Jimenez-Module1-Challenge/README.md

 * The URL of the GitHub repository.
 Give the repository a unique name and include a professional README describing the project.

+## Submission

+I removed all <div> tags and replaced with <section> or <article> tags.
+I cleaned up indentation and ensured all href and id we're working properly.
+The search-engine-optimization was not properly linked and is now working as intended.
+In the CSS file I was removed all the duplicate code I saw and re-ordered the structure to better follow the flow of the html file.
+I added HTML and CSS Comment tags to quickly find each individual section in case more work needs to be done.

 - - -
 © 2022 Trilogy Education Services, LLC, a 2U, Inc. brand.
 Confidential and Proprietary.
 All Rights Reserved.